Americans with Disability Act – An Overview

 2. What is the animal trained to do?

 Upon identification of the animal as a service animal, you cannot deny the animal access unless the animal has behavior issues.
-If animal behavior issues are present, you must always assure that the person is invited to return to the building after the disruptive animal has been removed.
+If animal behavior issues are present, you must always ensure that the person is invited to return to the building after removing the disruptive animal.
 In addition to ADA laws, New Mexico has additional provisions.
 Under Section 28-11-3 NMSA, Service Animal Act of NM, it is a misdemeanor to deny anyone access or use of a service animal, including service animals still in training, or to falsely represent a pet as a service animal.

 City employees do not pay for use of City transportation, including Santa Fe Trails and Santa Fe Ride (paratransit).
 You will need to show your City Employee Identification Card to the driver in order to waive the fee.